 Scientific inquiry and analysis encompasses both the natural and social sciences.
-Content areas from which students must choose 12-16 credits within the natural sciences include biology, chemistry, geology, mathematics, physics, and statistics.
-No more than 6 credits in any one area may count toward the natural sciences requirements.
+The study of natural sciences must include a minimum of twelve (12) credits.
+The credits in natural sciences must be selected from two (2) of the following content areas: biology, chemistry, geology, mathematics, physics, and statistics.

-The study of social sciences must include one course (or components integrated into several courses) dealing specifically with issues of human diversity among peers.
+The study of social sciences must include a minimum of (12) credits.
+One course (or components integrated into several courses) dealing specifically with issues of human diversity is required.
 The remainder of credits in the social sciences must be selected from the following content areas: anthropology, economics, geography, political science, psychology, and sociology.